Du Chun

-Du Chun (杜淳 (Dù Chún), born 22 May 1983) is a Chinese actor.
+Du Chun (杜淳 (Dù Chún)) is a Chinese actor.

 Early life

 Du Chun was born in Hebei, China.
 His parents are also in the performing business.
 His father, Du Zhiguo is also an actor, and his mother, Yang Li, is a dancer and dancing instructor.

 At the age of 11, Du Chun got admitted to The Dance School of Central University of Nationalities (CUN) (i.e. Minzu University of China), one of the key disciplinary bases of national minority arts and the cradle of ethnic dancers, to fulfill his mother's dream to be trained professionally in one of the top dancing schools in China.
 After graduation, he applied for Central Academy of Drama but failed.
-After one year preparation, including coached by several prestigious actors, Du got admitted into Beijing Film Academy in 1999 with one of the highest admission test scores even though he did not take the regular middle and high school courses.
+After one year of preparation, Du was admitted into Beijing Film Academy in 1999 with one of the highest admission test scores even though he did not take the regular middle and high school courses.